UoB-COMSM0166/2026-group-2/README.md

 To resolve these issues, the team adopted practical adjustments to improve cooperation efficiency.
 We coordinated uploading time in advance to avoid simultaneous file editing, and strengthened mutual checking to reduce avoidable mistakes before submission.
 Weekly meetings helped clarify specific task requirements, standards and deadlines, while updated information on the Kanban board ensured everyone maintained the same understanding of ongoing work.
 We also analysed test feedback collected from Excel records and adjusted code details and game logic accordingly, which greatly improved operational smoothness and system stability.
 With these continuous improvements, team cooperation became more orderly and efficient, file conflicts decreased significantly, and task progression became more stable and coherent.

-# 8.Sustainability, ethics and accessibility
+# 8. Sustainability, ethics and accessibility

 ## (1) Environmental Impact